Zriby/Zriby/README.md

 - 👋 Hi, I’m @Zriby
-- 👀 I’m interested in and learning data science, machine learning and data Engineering.
+- 👀 I’m interested in and learning Data Science, Machine Learning and Data Engineering.
 - 🌱 I have a masters degree in Computer and Electrical Engineering from Concordia University, Montreal.
 - I also have a degree in Data Science from Udacity.
 - 💞️ Self-Driven with strong mathematical and programming skills with a passion for learning.